Application and scholarship

 Only students in their final year can apply, preferably after finished collecting all data.
 Your Master thesis need to be submitted no more than one year after you won the grant.

 Please note that all applicants must be affiliated with the University of Oslo.
-The scholarship is advertised once a year from 2021.
-The application deadline is September 15th every year.
+The scholarship is advertised once-twice a year.
+The application deadline is September 15th (and February 15th) every year.

 How to apply for a scholarship/grant for research